-As identified above, HOC is currently in the process of converting all of its existing PH units to either PBRA or PBV through HUD's RAD program.
-Of the 11 PH properties scheduled for conversion, the actual conversions have occurred in a staggered format over the last four fiscal years.
-HOC has received

-Commitments to Enter into Housing Assistance Payments Contracts ("CHAP") for all eleven (11) public housing developments and the final PH property will convert in FY 2020.
+Of the 11 PH properties approved for RAD conversion, the actual conversions have occurred in a staggered format over the last five fiscal years.
+HOC received Commitments to Enter into Housing Assistance Payments Contracts ("CHAP") for all eleven (11) public housing developments.
 These public housing properties are grouped into multiple Asset Management Projects (the "RAD AMPs"), as follows: